314dev/PI/docs/source/common/checkpointing.rst

 |

-The :class:`~pytorch_lightning.callbacks.ModelCheckpoint` callback is very robust and should cover 99% of the use-cases.
+The :class:`~pi_ml.callbacks.ModelCheckpoint` callback is very robust and should cover 99% of the use-cases.
 If you find a use-case that is not configured yet, feel free to open an issue with a feature request on GitHub and the Lightning Team will be happy to integrate/help integrate it.